jezmunh/MCChat-PY/README.md

 6. Copy received id and put it into ``admins`` value in ``bot.py``.
 7. Reboot your bot and use ``/connect`` command in telegram chat.\

 Enjoy it!
-Now bot can get sent messages in telegram chat and send that in MC Chat!
+Now bot can get sent messages in telegram chat and send that to MC Chat!
 If you want to remove bot from server just use ``/quit`` command in telegram chat.
 # Features
 * Getting messages from telegram chat and sending it to Minecraft chat